 Sequoia Teen Wellness Center providers specialize in working with youth.
 Our staff is knowledgeable about teen issues.
 They are easy to talk to, respectful, and non-judgmental, thus making teens feel comfortable.

 Counseling, psychological, and social needs in the SUHSD are supported by a wide variety of services and programs.
 Each school site provides support through a Multi-Tiered System of Support (MTSS) approach.
 Issues addressed include: stress, anxiety/depression, suicide prevention, addiction, and bullying, among many others.

 Of the 10 Core Components, mental health is one of the top priorities for the SUHSD.
 School mental health leads have been meeting on monthly basis since in 2011, with the goal of coordinating and collaborating across the district.

 |Woodside||Sara Grace Vannfirstname.lastname@example.org|

 The SUHSD is committed to addressing this component by first taking a look at stress management and frequently offers PD for staff on wellness topics.
 Refer to the Professional Development and Curriculum Department homepage for information.

+The District has longstanding relationships and collaborations with various community partners.
 The District's wellness efforts have been generously supported since Fall 2011, by the Sequoia Healthcare District through their Healthy Schools Initiative (HSI) grant.
 This grant supports the positions of the district's Wellness Coordinator and a full time credentialed school nurse, in addition to numerous mental health and social service programs, and reproductive health education.